 As per the NEET analysis of last year, the difficulty level of the Chemistry chapters for NEET was easy to moderate.
 The Chemistry section was a balanced mix of physical, organic, and inorganic chemistry.
 The questions ranged from straightforward factual questions based on direct concepts from the NCERT textbooks to more application-based questions.
 The highest weightage was given to 'Organic Chemistry: Some Basic Principles and Techniques.
 Out of 50 questions, nine were numerical-based, seven involved matching the following, and five were statement-based.

-- Identify your strengths and weaknesses: After completing the preparation, you are advised to take a preliminary mock test to identify your preparation level.
+After completing the preparation, you are advised to take a preliminary mock test to identify your preparation level.
 Based on that, you can identify your strong and weak areas.
-You should spend more time improving the weak areas, and if after multiple attempts you are unable to improve, then you may omit those topics and focus on your strong suits, and those topics which have a scope for improvement.
+You should spend more time improving the weak areas, and if, after multiple attempts, you are unable to improve, then you may omit those topics and focus on your strong suits, and those topics that have a scope for improvement.

-- Get the right books and study materials: After reading the textbooks and completing NCERT, you can solve the NCERT Exemplar and the best books for NEET Chemistry preparation.
+After reading the textbooks and completing the NCERT, you can solve the NCERT Exemplar and the best books for NEET Chemistry preparation.
 After completing each chapter, solve the worksheets or practice papers to test your preparation level.

-- Take subject-wise mock tests: After completing the NEET Chemistry preparation, the best way to check the preparation level is by taking sectional mock tests.
+After completing the NEET Chemistry preparation, the best way to check the preparation level is by taking sectional mock tests.
 This will help you assess your preparation level and help plan the further strategy.
-After taking the mock tests, ensure that it is checked by your teachers and proper analysis is given on them.
+After taking the mock tests, ensure that it is checked by your teachers and a proper analysis is given on them.

 Read More: